Deathslayer89/ems_gyangrove/Readme.md

  npm run start
 ```

-2. use curl or postman like software to send requests.
+2. use curl or postman like software to test api requests.

 # Tech Stack and Design Decisions